expo/vector-icons/README.md

 # @expo/vector-icons

+> [!TIP]
+> As of Expo SDK 54, we recommend using packages from [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) instead of `@expo/vector-icons`. `react-native-vector-icons` repository (not to be confused with the [deprecated package](https://www.npmjs.com/package/react-native-vector-icons)) offers a set of popular libraries which include the same features (and more!), latest icon sets and more modular packages.
+Read the [migration guide](https://expo.fyi/migrating-from-expo-vector-icons) to learn more.
+>
+> This library will continue to receive updates for the near future, but we recommend using icon families from `@react-native-vector-icons` for both new and existing projects.

-This library is a compatibility layer around [@oblador/react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to work with the Expo asset system.
-If you're using React Native without Expo, you have no need for this library -- carry on! (or maybe [check out Expo](https://expo.dev/)).
+This library was a compatibility layer around [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to work with the Expo asset system.
+If you're using React Native without Expo, you have no need for this library — carry on! (or maybe [check out Expo](https://expo.dev/)).

 ## Resources